cindylinsf/coding3/README.md

 During the fine-tuning process, I first mimicked Zylinska's process by setting the start seed for the model by using the first line of the original script.
 Then I realized that the model was using the start seed repeatedly for each new scene, so I removed the start seed.
 The first two generated outputs with the start seed are in the `output_scripts` folder as `output_GPT2_v1` and `output_GPT2_v2`.

-After that, I let the GPT2 model generate freely without the start seed for four additional times, the results are collected under `output_GPT2_v3`, `output_GPT2_v4`, `output_GPT2_v5`, and `output_GPT2_v6`.
+After that, I let the GPT2 model generate freely without the start seed four additional times, the results were collected under `output_GPT2_v3`, `output_GPT2_v4`, `output_GPT2_v5`, and `output_GPT2_v6` Google Docs.
 I then combined these four outputs and fed them through ChatGPT 4o:

 > The PDF contains a few different versions of a short film draft.
 Please clean up this short film draft and rewrite it to make it coherent for today's audience.